zkamvar/statistical-experimental-design/episodes/03-design-principles.md

 ## Blocking
 Experimental units can be grouped, or *blocked*, to increase the precision of treatment comparisons.
-Imagine that you want to evaluate the effect of different doses of a new drug on the proliferation of cancer cells in vitro.
-Divide the cells into four groups, each consisting of the same number of cells.
+Imagine that you want to evaluate the effect of different doses of a new drug on the proliferation of four different cancer cell lines in vitro.
+Divide each of the cell lines into four treatment groups, each with the same number of cells.
 Treat each group with a different dose of the drug for five consecutive days.
-For example, the four treatments could be:

 Group 1: Control (no drug)
 Group 2: Low dose (10 μM)
 Group 3: Medium dose (50 μM)
 Group 4: High dose (100 μM)

 ~~~
 # create dosage levels
 f <- factor(c("control", "low", "medium", "high"))
+# create random orderings of the treatment levels
 b1t <- sample(f, 4)
 b2t <- sample(f, 4)
 b3t <- sample(f, 4)
 b4t <- sample(f, 4)
 t <- c(b1t, b2t, b3t, b4t)
-block <- factor(rep(c("shelf1", "shelf2", "shelf3", "shelf4"), each = 4))
+block <- factor(rep(c("cellLine1", "cellLine2", "cellLine3", "cellLine4"), each = 4))
-cagenum <- rep(1:4, 4)
+groupnum <- rep(1:4, 4)
-plan <- data.frame(block = block, CageNumber = cagenum, treatment = t)
+plan <- data.frame(block = block, GroupNumber = groupnum, treatment = t)
 plan
 ~~~
 {: .language-r}